 Payroll processing can be time consuming, particularly if employees are paid on an hourly basis.
 In many instances, when employees are paid on any of the above schedules, they are not being paid for the most recent week(s).
-Therefore, it is common for a lag to exist between the dates during which employees earn their pay, and the date on which they receive a paycheck.
+Therefore, it is common for a lag to exist between the dates during which employees earn their pay and the date on which they receive a paycheck.

 For example, a weekly schedule could call for employees to be paid every Friday.
-If employees earn a total of \$1,000 from Monday (4/10) through Friday (4/14), they would not receive the \$1,000 until the following Friday (4/21).
-The check they receive on Friday, 4/14, would compensate them for the time that they worked during the prior week (Monday, 4/3, through Friday, 4/7).
+If employees earn a total of \$1,000 from Monday (4/3) through Friday (4/7), they would not receive the \$1,000 until the following Friday (4/14).
+The check they receive on Friday, 4/7, would compensate them for the time they worked during the prior week (Monday, 3/27, through Friday, 3/31).

-In some states laws have been enacted that require certain classes of employees to be paid on a specific basis.
+TIP!
+Some states require certain classes of employees to be paid on a specific basis.
 For example, New York State Labor Law Section 191 dictates that manual workers are to be paid weekly.
 Employers must be careful to comply with all such applicable regulations.